Are You Interested in Serving on a Committee?

 GBA Professional Development Committee - The Professional Development Committee (PDC) of the GBA is charged with conceiving, developing, and implementing programs for the improvement of the skills of those engaged in the fiscal and administrative management of medical schools.
 Developing the professional and personal skills of GBA members can be accomplished in a number of ways, such as planning for the GBA Spring meeting and planning other professional development workshops.

 GBA Data and Benchmarking Committee - The Data and Benchmarking Committee is charged with advising the AAMC on appropriate and timely data collection and reporting activities.
-The Committee will help AAMC staff identify data and procedures for collecting and reporting it that are of value to its members and the enterprise generally.
+The Committee will help AAMC staff identify data and procedures that are of value to its members and the enterprise and consider how best to collect and report on the data.
 The committee will work with AAMC staff to develop mechanisms for educating the membership about the availability and use of bench-mark data.
 The committee will also develop and prioritize research questions to be included on AAMC surveys and identify target audiences who can benefit from using the data.

 GBA Emerging Issues Committee - The Emerging Issues Committee will identify topics and issues that are relevant to GBA members' interests and concerns and determine the best ways to educate and inform members about them.
 The committee will participate on three moderated conference calls per year with expert speakers on topics identified by the Committee.